cybera/synthi/manual/src/sections/UploadingADataset.md

 ## Troubleshooting

-Sometimes a CSV file might be in a format that Synthi doesn't expect.
+Sometimes a CSV file might be in a format that Synthi doesn't accept.
 When this happens, an error message will appear on the screen or your data will be poorly formatted.

 #### Uploading a CSV without headers

-If the first line of your CSV file contains raw data instead of headers, Synthi will display an error page and offer the option to automatically generate headers for you (you can rename them later).
+If the first line of your CSV file contains raw data, instead of headers, Synthi will display an error page and offer the option to automatically generate headers for you (which you can rename later).

-Ensure that the toggle button for **Does your file contain a header row?** is deselected (moved to the left, it should turn white instead of green) and click the **Rescan Metadata** button to resubmit the CSV file to our servers.
+Ensure the toggle button for **Does your file contain a header row?** is deselected (moved to the left, it should turn white instead of green) and click the **Rescan Metadata** button to resubmit the CSV file to our servers.

 ![Example of a headerless error](../images/new-dataset-headerless.png)